Gregory Michael Aymond

-Gregory Michael Aymond (born November 12, 1949) is an American prelate of the Catholic Church who has served as the archbishop of New Orleans in Louisiana since 2009.
+Gregory Michael Aymond (born November 12, 1949) is an American Catholic prelate who served as the archbishop of New Orleans in Louisiana from 2009 to 2026.

 Aymond was previously the bishop of Austin in Texas from 2001 to 2009 and coadjutor bishop from 2000 to 2001.
 He was an auxiliary bishop of New Orleans from 1997 to 2000.

 Life and career

 Early life and education

 The oldest of three children, Gregory Aymond was born on November 12, 1949, in the Gentilly neighborhood of New Orleans, Louisiana.
 He attended St. James Major Elementary School, and evacuated New Orleans with his family by skiff after Hurricane Betsy in 1965.
 After graduating from Cor Jesu High School in New Orleans in 1967, he studied at St. Joseph Seminary College in Saint Benedict, Louisiana, until 1971.
 He then attended Notre Dame Seminary in New Orleans, obtaining his Master of Divinity degree in 1975.
 He then furthered his studies at the Institute for Ministry at Loyola University New Orleans.